adrienycart/PEAMT/README.md

 # Using individual features

-The individual features can also be used: **TODO: Make sure this is actually working**
+The individual features can also be used:

 ```
 import pretty_midi as pm